Let’s begin with a lie.

-Risk is the possibility of a bad outcome, and it’s measured as volatility – the severity and duration of ups and downs in price.
-It’s how rapidly you gain and loose money.
+Risk is the possibility of a bad outcome.
+Here I will use the common measure of risk as volatility – the intensity of ups and downs in price.
+It’s how rapidly you gain or lose money.

 As an investor, you are paid in proportion to the amount of risk you are willing to take.
-With stocks, this is called the equity risk premium.
-So, if you want high returns, you need to be emotionally ready to absorb temporary losses, sometimes for 5+ years.
+With stocks (equity), you receive higher returns, called the equity risk premium.
+So, if you want high returns, you need to be emotionally ready to absorb losses that can extend for up to 10 years.